 - 4. Maintain municipal water systems as a safe drinking water source for residents. - 5.
 Encourage consolidation of small water districts into the municipally owned and managed water systems and encourage resident participation in the administration of the municipal water systems. - 6.
 Where feasible, encourage new developments to be added to the existing municipal water systems. - 7.
-To maintain the Town's rural working lands, forests and wildlife habitat, promote clustered developments which share wastewater disposal systems. - 8.
+In order to maintain the town's rural working lands, forests and wildlife habitat, promote clustered developments which share wastewater disposal systems. - 8.
 Coordinate with the State of Vermont to the extent feasible to provide alternatives and best fixes for malfunctioning or improperly operated wastewater disposal systems. - 9.
 Consider long term solutions for community wastewater management in areas planned for concentrated development.